 '''

+typeSources

+JadeScript

+jadeMethodSources

+startReport

-startReport(reportName: String); // for example, as a method of a form
+startReport(report: Report); // for example, as a method of a form

-vars

 param : Param;

 begin

 beginTransientTransaction;

 create param sharedTransient;

-param.reportName := reportName;
+param.report := report;

-param.initiatorProcess:= process; // new info
+param.initiatorProcess:= process; // new information

 commitTransientTransaction;

-beginNotification(param, Progress_Report, 0, 0);
+beginNotification(param, Progress Report, 0, 0);

 beginNotification(param, Process Registration, Response Cancel, 0);

-'''

-'''

 beginClassNotification(Process, false, Object_Delete_Event, 0, 0);

 app.startApplicationWithParameter(currentSchema.name, "ReportApp", param);

 end;

+}

 '''

-The class that receives the notifications could be coded like the method shown in the following example.
+The class that handles the notifications could have a userNotification method like the one shown in the following example.

 Note that the above method uses a shared transient to pass information to the new process.
 This assumes that the new process being started will run in the same node and will therefore have visibility to that shared transient.
 If you are using startApplicationWithParameter method in a server method, you need to use a persistent object to pass information to the new process.
-In the above code example, you would also need to code the sysNotify method to handle deletion of process objects by JADE, so that when your initiated process ends, your initiator process handles the Object_Delete_Event notification.
+In the above code example, you would also need to code the sysNotify method to handle deletion of process objects by Jade, so that when your initiated process ends, your initiator process handles the Object_Delete_Event notification.

 Next, we look at what the initiated process needs to do.
-In your application subclass, the reportAppInit method (to be executed by process2 of the image in "Initiating New Application Processes") could be as follows.
+In your application subclass, the reportApplnit method (to be executed by process2 of the image in "Initiating New Application Processes") could be as follows.

+''' reportAppInit(param: Param); // method of Application subclass vars repManager : ReportManager; begin beginNotification(param, Terminate_Request, 0, 0); // save param.initiatorProcess somewhere if required param.causeEvent(Process_Registration, true, process); param.causeEvent(Progress_Report, true, "Starting Report" '''

 '''

-reportAppInit (param: Param); // method of Application subclass

-vars

-repManager : ReportManager;

-begin

-beginNotification(param, Terminate Request, 0, 0);

-// save param.initiatorProcess somewhere if required

-param.causeEvent(Process_Registration, true, process);

-param.causeEvent(Progress Report, true, "Starting Report " & param.reportName);
+& param.report.name);

 create repManager transient;

-repManager.runTheReport(param.reportName);
+repManager.runTheReport(param.report.name);

 epilog

 delete repManager;

 beginTransientTransaction;

 delete param;

 commitTransientTransaction;

 end;

 userNotification(eventType: Integer;

 theObject: Object;

 eventTag: Integer;

 userInfo: Any) updating;

 begin

-if eventTag = Terminate_Request then
+if eventTag = Terminate Request then

 terminate;

 endif;

-end;
+end:

 '''